microsoft/genaiscript/docs/src/content/docs/reference/token.md

 Additionally,

--   the `OPENAI_API_BASE` can point to a local server, e.g. using [https://jan.ai/api-reference/](https://jan.ai/api-reference/) at `http://localhost:1337/v1`.
+-   The `OPENAI_API_BASE` can point to a local server, for example, `http://localhost:1337/v1` as seen at [https://jan.ai/api-reference/](https://jan.ai/api-reference/).
--   the `OPENAI_API_TYPE` should be `azure` or `local`.
-If not specified, we'll try to guess based on the `OPENAI_API_BASE` value.
+-   The `OPENAI_API_TYPE` should be either `azure` or `local`.
+If not specified, the system will attempt to infer it based on the `OPENAI_API_BASE` value.

 :::caution[Don't commit your secrets]

-If you are using git to manage your project, make sure to add the `.env` file to your `.gitignore` file to avoid committing your secrets to your repository.
+If you are using Git to manage your project, ensure that the `.env` file is added to your `.gitignore` to prevent committing your secrets to the repository.

 ```txt title=".gitignore"
 ...